KristinaKripke/Testavimo_notes/notes/lecture_06.md

         - reqiure BE

 Grey box:
-    - we understand validation based on app code
+    - we understand validation based on app code (we need to know what data the app should accept)
     - system testing require BE
     - E2E require FE